 The Calvinistic Methodist Chapel (SA43 1SJ) stands on its own to the left of the main road as you travel north from Cardigan.
-It was here that Evan Roberts, his friend Sidney Evans and others came from Newcastle Emlyn in 1904 to hear Seth Joshua speak of a revival taking place at New Quay on the coast nearby.
+It was here that Evan Roberts, his friend Sidney Evans came from Newcastle Emlyn in 1904 to hear Seth Joshua speak of a revival taking place at New Quay on the coast nearby.
 While seated in a pew that is still pointed out, Roberts prayed the prayer Bend me, Bend me! in response to Joshua's fervent pleading, and within weeks, revival had broken out in Roberts' home village of Loughor, from where it spread throughout Wales and beyond.

 Standing on open ground about a mile from the sea, the front of the chapel presents a pleasing symmetry.
-There are two rounded doors and four windows – two long, spanning both storeys, and two short, serving just the gallery.
+There are two rounded doors and four windows – two long, spanning both floors, and two short, serving just the gallery.
 On the wall an inscription in Welsh gives significant dates in the building or extension of the chapel.
 Centrally in front is white stone memorial to John Jones, a former minister.

 Those who like to find obscure places with inspiring stories could do no better than visit the Chapel in this hamlet, just off the A482, close to Aberaeron (SA48 7RF).
 Still open for worship, the chapel is remembered for the ministry of Dr Thomas Phillips from 1796 to 1842.
 It was in 1810 that Phillips had the vision to start an academy for missionaries, using a simple farm building, with many of the candidates drawn from his own congregation.
 Over a period of 30 years, some 200 students were trained for ministry, many of them as missionaries.
 They were sent to all parts of the world, but Phillips felt a particular burden for the island of Madagascar.